devfile/registry/LIFECYCLE.md

 * Deprecated devfiles will remain in the community registry for 1 year before it’s removed.

+The only exception to the above rules regarding deprecation are in the case that the `Stack Provider` is still within their trial period.
+In that case the `Devfile Team` reserves the right to deprecate the stack without agreement from the `Stack Provider`.

 | Role              | Responsibilities                                                                                                                                                                            |
 |:------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|